AaronPhilips101/CyberDoge/README.md

 ```
 ///
-    Your Telegram account may get banned.
-    I am not responsible for any improper use of this bot
+    I am in no way responsible if your account gets banned due to improper
-    This bot is intended for the purpose of having fun with memes,
-    as well as efficiently managing groups.
+    use of the bot.
+    So proceed at your own risk and use the bot wisely.
 ///
 ```